kohana/database/guide/database/results.md

 ## Insert

-[DB::insert] returns an array of two values: the last insert id and the number of affected rows
+[DB::insert] returns an array of two values: the last insert id and the number of affected rows.

 	$insert = DB::insert('tools')
 		->columns(array('name', 'model', 'description'))